fomka31ru/ansible_course/README.md

 # ansible_course
-first day exercise in practice_01 folder
+The first day exercise is in practice_01 folder.